lightninglabs/chantools/README.md

 Available commands:
-  chanbackup       Create a channel.backup file from a channel database. derivekey        Derive a key with a specific derivation path from the BIP32 HD root key. dumpbackup       Dump the content of a channel.backup file. dumpchannels     Dump all channel information from lnd's channel database.
+  chanbackup       Create a channel.backup file from a channel database. compactdb        Open a source channel.db database file in safe/read-only mode and copy it to a fresh database, compacting it in the process. derivekey        Derive a key with a specific derivation path from the BIP32 HD root key. dumpbackup       Dump the content of a channel.backup file. dumpchannels     Dump all channel information from lnd's channel database.